rociac/fat-food/README.md

 # fat-food.

-> This project is a Todo List built with JavaScript.
-You can add projects and in each project you can add several tasks that have a priority, dueDate, title and description.
+> This project is a restaurant landing page, all the content is generated and rendered through JavaScript.
+This project uses webpack to bundle all the files included.

 ![fat-food](screenshotRestaurant.png)